-I do a lot at row :) I work with a whole slew of iOS technologies, Core Data, iAds, In App Purchase, streaming A/V, UIKit, Core Animation, MapKit, CoreLocation, APNs, etc. We integrate with the three20 project, use ASI for web services, and utilize both GHUnit and OCMock for unit and integration testing.
-All new code has unit or integrations tests before the product ships.
+I did a lot at row :) I worked with many iOS technologies, Core Data, iAds, In App Purchase, streaming A/V, UIKit, Core Animation, MapKit, CoreLocation, APNs, etc. We integrated with the three20 project, used ASI for web services, and utilized both GHUnit and OCMock for unit and integration testing.
+All new code had unit or integrations tests before the product shipped.

-You can checkout our free KU app here.
+You can checkout the free KU app here.

 Kitco's Kcast Gold Live!